redpanda-data/connect/docs/processors/README.md

 Comes with a wide range of [custom functions](./awk_functions.md).
 These functions can be overridden by functions within the program.

-Metadata of a message will be automatically declared as variables, where any invalid characters in the name will be replaced with underscores.
-Variables can also automatically be extracted from the input based on a codec:
+Metadata of a message can be automatically declared as variables depending on the codec chosen, where any invalid characters in the name will be replaced with underscores.
+Some codecs can also declare variables extracted from the input
+contents:

 ### `none`

+No variables are declared and an empty string is fed into the program.
+Functions can still be used in order to extract metadata and message contents.

+### `text`

-No variables are extracted.
-The full contents of the message are fed into the program.
+Metadata variables are extracted and the full contents of the message are fed into the program.

 ### `json`